Arak, Syria

-Arak (آراك, also spelled Urak or Araq) is a village in eastern Syria, administratively part of the Homs Governorate.
+Arak (آراك; also romanized as Ārāk) is a village in eastern Syria, administratively part of the Homs Governorate.
 It is situated on an oasis in the Syrian Desert along the road between Palmyra which is 28 kilometers to the southwest and al-Sukhnah to the northeast.
 According to the Central Bureau of Statistics of Syria (CBS), Arak had a population of 111 in the 2004 census.

 History

 Roman era

 Settlement in Arak existed at least from the Roman Empire-era in Syria when it was known "Aracha."
 Milestones were found in the village dating back to 75 CE and indicated that the Roman governor of Syria at the time, Marcus Ulpius Traianus, was ordering the construction of a road connecting Palmyra with Sura on the Euphrates River.

 An altar in Arak during this era was dedicated to Yarhibol, the local deity of pagan Palmyra who was worshiped as the patron of the Efqa spring in that city since the Amorite period.
 The altar, which was built in 209 CE, read: "The altar which Maliku son 'mrbn erected to Yarhibol, to the one who irrigates Arak, to the Gad of the locality, the bountiful god."